NJKode/tax_calculator/README.md

 ---
 ### Overview

 I created this using default configuration by running `rails new tax_calculator`.
+As a result, there is probably way too much scaffolding for this project.

 The calculator is a simple form with one number input.
 When the 'Calculate' button is pressed, the tax breakdown will show immediately below.